awoisoak/devops-sandbox/README.md

 ## Project Ansible

-Ansible requires remote hosts to have python installed.
-Since nginx docker image does not include python this project uses its own docker images.
+Ansible requires remote hosts to have python installed so this project uses its own docker images.

-Note: We could install python when executing 'docker compose up' and, if need, we could let ansible know python path via the inventory (ansible_python_interpreter=/usr/bin/python3)
+Note: We could install python when executing 'docker compose up' and, if need, we could let ansible know python path via the inventory (ex. ansible_python_interpreter=/usr/bin/python3)
 However this brings issues with nginx and the development process in general takes much longer since we need to update and install dependencies every single time we up/down docker compose.

 Making use of a static inventory like [inventory.txt](https://github.com/awoisoak/devops-sandbox/blob/master/projects/ansible/inventory.txt) is not ideal since the number of web servers is hardcoded and the user might want to scale up/down depending on the circunstances.

-Because of that, in this scenario we need a dynamic [docker container inventory](https://docs.ansible.com/ansible/latest/collections/community/docker/docker_containers_inventory.html).
+Because of that, in this scenario having a dynamic [docker container inventory](https://docs.ansible.com/ansible/latest/collections/community/docker/docker_containers_inventory.html) is a better approach.
 To install it:

     ansible-galaxy collection install community.docker
     pip install docker
-Now we can generate a dynamic docker inventory by adding [inventory.docker.yaml](https://github.com/awoisoak/devops-sandbox/blob/master/projects/ansible/inventory.docker.yaml)
+Now we can generate a dynamic docker inventory by adding a [inventory.docker.yaml](https://github.com/awoisoak/devops-sandbox/blob/master/projects/ansible/inventory.docker.yaml)

 To get the dynamic list of Docker hosts: